Section 1 Kernel Density Estimation

 to a plot.

-The following code illustrates the use density()
+The following code illustrates the use of density()

 with different bandwidth